-Part 1 of this before and after renovation story in photos about how we transformed our fixer upper DIY style is RIGHT HERE.
-Before & After: My Home Renovation, Part 2 continues the tour of my house with the master and great room renovation.
-Hope you enjoy and find these resources helpful!
+This is part two of my before and after renovation story with photos illustrating our whole house DIY renovation.
+Part one is RIGHT HERE.
+Before & After: Hello Lovely’s Home Renovation tours the master and great room renovations.
+I hope you enjoy and find these shopping resources helpful!

 This post contains affiliate links which I hope you will use since they won’t cost you a penny extra yet may earn this blog a small commission.